ray-project/ray/doc/source/tune/index.rst

 Quick Start
 -----------

-To run this example, install the following: ``pip install 'ray[tune]' torch torchvision``.
+To run this example, install the following: ``pip install 'ray[tune]'``.

-This example runs a small grid search to train a convolutional neural network using PyTorch and Tune.
+This example runs a parallel grid search to optimize an example objective function.

 .. literalinclude:: ../../../python/ray/tune/tests/example.py
    :language: python